Direct bijective computation of the generating series for 2 and 3-connection coefficients of the symmetric group: Combinatorial reformulation

 \subsection{Cacti and partitioned cacti}

-Factorizations in the symmetric group counted by $k_{\lambda, \mu, \nu}^n$ admit a direct interpretation in terms of {\it $3$-cacti} ({\it i.e. unicellular $3$-constellations}) with white, black, and grey vertices of respective degree distribution $\lambda$, $\mu$, and $\nu$.
-Within a topological point of view, $3$-cacti are specific maps (graphs embedded in oriented surfaces defining a $2$-cell decomposition of this oriented surface into a finite number of vertices, edges, and faces homeomorphic to open discs; see \cite{LZ} for more details about maps and their applications) with {\it one} white face and $n$ black faces, such that all the black faces are triangles that do not share edges.
-Each triangle is composed of exactly a white, a black, and a grey vertex following each other in clockwise order.
-Each white, black, or grey vertex corresponds to a cycle of $\al_1$, $\al_2$, or $\al_3$ respectively, and the cycle is encoded by the local {\em counter-clockwise} order of the triangles the vertex belongs to.
+Factorizations in the symmetric group counted by $k_{\lambda, \mu, \nu}^n$ admit a direct interpretation in terms of {\it unicellular $3$-constellations} also named {\it $3$-cacti} with white, black, and grey vertices of respective degree distribution $\lambda$, $\mu$, and $\nu$.
+Within a topological point of view, $3$-cacti are specific {\it maps} which in turn are $2-$cell decompositions of an oriented surface into a finite number of vertices ($0-$cells), edges ($1-$cells) and faces ($2-$cells) homeomorphic to open discs (see \cite{LZ} for more details about maps and their applications).
+Maps are defined up to a homeomorphism of the surface that preserves its orientation, the type of cells, and incidences in the graph. $3$-cacti are maps with black faces and one white face (thus the term {\it unicellular}) such that: (i) each edge separates a black face and the white face and (ii) all the black faces are triangles each composed of exactly a white, a black, and a grey vertex following each other in clockwise order.
+As a consequence, the degree of the white face is a multiple of $3$.
+Often, cacti refer to planar maps (embedded in an orientable surface of genus $0$).
+In this paper we assume that they can be embedded in an orientable surface of any genus.
+Besides, we consider only {\it rooted} cacti, i.e. cacti with a marked black face.
+We assume as well that each black triangle is labeled with an index in $\{1,2,\ldots,n\}$ with the convention that the marked triangle is labeled $1$.
+In what follows, we define the {\it degree} of a vertex in a cactus as the number of triangles it belongs to, and the degree distribution of the vertices of a given color is the integer partition of $n$ formed by the degrees of all the vertices of this color.